 Food & Beverage Manager

 It brings so many things that everyone looks forward to each year.
 So, every year, I include a Paul Harvey transcript about harvest time and those farmers who make it possible.
-It’s only fitting to share it with you one more time.
+It’s only fitting to share it with you again.
 It really shows the passion, pride, and purpose in one’s life.
 So, with harvest season upon us, as a tribute to those that work hard and sometimes go unappreciated (until you actually stop and think about all they do), please read and enjoy the piece below.

 So, God Made a Farmer - adapted by Paul Harvey

 And on the 8th day, God looked down on his planned paradise and said, “I need a caretaker.”
 So, God made a farmer.

 God said, “I need somebody willing to get up before dawn, milk cows, work all day in the fields, milk cows again, eat supper and then go to town and stay past midnight at a meeting of the school board.”
 So, God made a farmer.
 “I need somebody with arms strong enough to rustle a calf and yet gentle enough to deliver his own grandchild.
 Somebody to call hogs, tame cantankerous machinery, come home hungry, have to wait lunch until his wife’s done feeding visiting ladies and tell the ladies to be sure and come back real soon...and mean it.”
 So, God made a farmer.